Multi-vendor getting started for admin

 Step 6: Get some sellers to join your marketplace as vendors

 Once the store has been configured to work as a multivendor marketplace, it is time to invite the sellers.
 The sellers will need vendor accounts.
 The store administrator can add new vendors via the Users section of the Admin area or have new sellers submit a vendor registration application via the “Become a seller” link on the storefront and then approve their applications in the Admin area.
+If someone who wants to be a vendor already has a customer account with the store/marketplace, the administrator can convert their existing customer account to vendor.

 Step 7: Help vendors with the setup of their catalog